 Key components of your budget should include:

-Many fertility clinics and financial advisors specializing in family building offer worksheets and calculators to help with this planning.
+Many fertility clinics and financial advisors offer worksheets and calculators to help with this planning.

 Understanding when payments are due helps with cash flow planning, as costs are typically spread over several months.